Elephant and Other Stories: Elephant

 A man who has recently lost his job asks the narrator, his brother, for money, assuring him that he will pay him back.
 The narrator's mother regularly borrows money from the narrator too, and so the narrator tells his brother to pay the money to his mother, as that month's loan to her from him.
 However, the brother does not pay back all the money, and thus the narrator must nonetheless pay his mother for the month.
 He expresses frustration at this, but he continues to work hard and loan his mother money, thinking that his brother will not ask again given that he has not paid back the original money.
 His daughter says she needs money to get a job to help her kids, and he thus begins giving her money each month.
 He also gives money monthly to his ex-wife.
 His son asks him for money too, but the financial demands become high, and so he says he can no longer give as much.
 His son then tells him that he will engage in criminal activity to get money if he doesn't send it to him, so he continues to do so, but must live a much more restrained life himself, as well as needing loans to have enough for all the family members he must help.
 Eventually, he sends all his relatives a letter saying that he will change his name, quit his job and go to live in Australia, and no longer be burdened by them; they respond in various ways- his son threatens to commit suicide, his mother says she will go back into work at the age of seventy-five, his daughter says she will get a job but needs more money to start up, and his ex-wife doesn't respond.
 He abandons the idea.
 He then gets a call from his brother asking for more money and assuring him once again that he will pay him back, but he does not, and he gives various excuses for this.
 The narrator then has two dreams, the first in which he recalls climbing up on his dad's shoulders and pretending that he is an elephant; the second in which he is with his ex-wife and children happily, before he recalls threatening to kill his son years before.
 He realizes how ridiculous his promise to go to Australia appeared to his relatives.
-He walks along a road and feels more contented with his life as he does so; a work colleague of his, George, then offers to take him to work, which he accepts, and he reveals he didn't pay for his car.
+He walks along a road and feels more contented with his life as he does so; a colleague of his, George, then offers to take him to work, which he accepts, and he reveals he didn't pay for his car.
 He then drives very quickly, and the narrator finds this thrilling.